-Almost everyday, as I browse through my social media, it is filled with news about depression, mental health and death because of depression.
+Almost every day, as I browse through my social media, it is filled with news about depression, mental health and death because of depression.
 I would read of the struggles of celebrities, intelligent people, successful people, ordinary people with depression.
-In the news, two weeks ago, the Mental Health Bill was passed into a law under RA 11036.
+In the news, two weeks ago, the Mental Health Bill was passed into law under RA 11036.

 An emotionally healthy person is ruled by positive characteristics.
 He keeps his emotions in check.
 He sees the positive side of every adversity or unfortunate incident.
 He feels disappointments, sadness, grief, heartbreak but he rises above these tribulations.
 If you are happy and content, you are able to manage stress better because you are aware of your emotions so you strive to ward off any negative feelings.